 In adult-onset panhypopituitarism, the pituitary gland and nearby tissues, including the hypothalamus, are compressed or damaged.
 As a result of this damage, the secretion of many of the anterior pituitary hormones becomes inadequate or absent.
 This disrupts a number of other hormone-producing glands, resulting in a variety of signs.

 Inactive pituitary tumors develop most commonly in adult to older dogs.
 All breeds appear to be equally affected.
 Other conditions, infections, or injuries that lead to destruction of pituitary tissue can also cause panhypopituitarism.

 Inactive pituitary tumors usually become quite large before they cause obvious signs or death.
-The entire hypothalamus may be compressed and replaced by tumor, and the thyroid and adrenal glands may be smaller than normal.
+The entire hypothalamus may be compressed and replaced by tumor, and the thyroid and adrenal glands, ovaries, and testes may be smaller than normal.

 External beam radiation therapy offers the best means of treatment for dogs with large pituitary tumors through reduction in the size of the mass.
 In dogs with severe signs and very large tumors, however, the response is often inadequate and the outlook for these dogs is very poor.